Connection-Telecom/node-touchpoint-client/README.md

 * `options.signature` *string*: base64-encoded signature of the signed context, if necessary
 * `options.unsignedContext` *string|object*: JSON object containing the unsigned context fields, if necessary
 * `options.url` *string*: URL of the Touchpoint websocket. `wss://touchpoint.telviva.com/websocket` if unspecified
+* `options.proxy` *string*: URL of an HTTP proxy to use, if needed.
+Be warned that some HTTP proxies may not correctly support Websockets.

 #### Returns